Burnley F.C.: Beginnings and the first major honours (1882–1946)

 The club was founded on 18 May 1882 by members of rugby team Burnley Rovers, (Note: The Burnley Advertiser reported on 26 September 1874 that a rugby football team named "The Burnley Rovers Football Club" had "just been formed", already having 35 members.) who voted for a shift to association football as the sport was gaining prominence in the area.
 The suffix "Rovers" was dropped a few days later.
 The side won their first silverware in 1883: the Dr Dean's Cup, a knockout competition between amateur clubs in the Burnley area.
 By the end of the year, the club turned professional and signed many Scottish players, who were regarded as the best footballers by the Burnley committee.
 As a result, Burnley refused to join the Football Association (FA) and its FA Cup because the association barred professional players.
 In 1884, Burnley led a group of 35 other clubs in the formation of the breakaway British Football Association (BFA) to challenge the FA's supremacy.
 The FA changed its rule in 1885, allowing professionalism, and Burnley made their first appearance in the FA Cup in 1885–86.
 In October 1886, Burnley's Turf Moor became the first professional ground to be visited by a member of the royal family, when Prince Albert Victor attended a friendly between Burnley and Bolton Wanderers.
 The club was among the twelve founders of the Football League in 1888–89, the world's first league football competition, and one of the six based in Lancashire.
 In the second match, William Tait became the first player in history to score a league hat-trick, with his three goals against Bolton Wanderers securing Burnley's inaugural win in the competition.
 In 1889–90, they claimed their first Lancashire Cup, after beating local rivals Blackburn Rovers in the final.

-Burnley were relegated to the Second Division for the first time in 1896–97.
+Burnley usually finished in mid-table during the early seasons of the Football League, before being relegated to the Second Division in 1896–97.
 The team won the division the next season; they lost only two of thirty matches before gaining promotion through a four-team play-off series called test matches, although the last game against First Division club Stoke was controversial.
 It finished 0–0 as both needed only a draw for a top flight place, and it was later named "[t]he match without a shot at goal".
-Burnley were relegated again in 1899–1900 and became embroiled in controversy when goalkeeper Jack Hillman attempted to bribe opponents Nottingham Forest during the final match of the season, which resulted in his suspension for the entire following campaign.
+Burnley finished third in 1898–99, their then-highest league finish, before being relegated again in 1899–1900; the club also became embroiled in controversy when goalkeeper Jack Hillman attempted to bribe opponents Nottingham Forest during the final match of the season, which resulted in his suspension for the entire following campaign.
 It is possibly the earliest recorded case of match fixing in football.
 The side continued to play in the Second Division and even finished in bottom place in 1902–03—but were re-elected—as the club got into financial difficulties.